brooklynrail/brooklynrail-platform/content/events/2021/06/gregg-bordowitz-with-yasi-alipour-and-nick-bennett.md

 ---
 title: Gregg Bordowitz with Yasi Alipour and Nick Bennett
-summary: "Artist Gregg Bordowitz joins artist and writer Yasi Alipour and writer Nick Bennett for a conversation.
-We conclude with a poetry reading. "
+summary: Artist Gregg Bordowitz joins artist and writer Yasi Alipour and writer Nick Bennett for a conversation.
+We conclude with a musical performance by Laszlo Horvath.
 people:
   - person: gregg-bordowitz
     related_links: